k-kaps/MTE100-FP/README.md

 Additionally it requires motors, and a color sensor in a setup as shown in the pictures above.

 ## License
-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE][https://github.com/k-kaps/jack-black/blob/main/LICENSE] file for details.

 ## Contact
 If you have any questions or feedback, please contact us at [@Christopher](mailto:crkoochi@uwaterloo.ca) [@Karan](mailto:k34kapoo@uwaterloo.ca) [@Mevan](mailto:mtfsolan@uwaterloo.ca)